 Still, I must say I felt a teeny bit sad when the 146 year old Barnum and Bailey Circus recently pulled up stakes for good.
 But, hey, even the biggest show on earth would have a hard time competing with the red, white and blue Big Top of — politics.

 If, like me, watching more than one thing at a time makes you dizzy, refer to your program and buckle up.
 There’s enough action under the Big Top these days to make your head spin.
 Precarious high wire acts.
 Slights of hand.
 Tricks that can keep you stranded in the air with no safety net.
 From acrobats to animal trainers, no one seems to like each other very much but every one is worth watching.

-Balancing a budget is a hire wire performance of mammoth proportions; healthcare a critical balancing act.
-Big cats prowl the ring while a brash ringmaster holds court in center ring, offering distracting braggadocio among a plethora of bizarre side shows.
+Balancing a budget is a hire wire performance of mammoth proportions; healthcare a critical balancing act that threatens to dump everyone out of the trampoline.
+Big cats prowl the ring while a brashly boorish ringmaster holds court in center ring, offering distracting braggadocio.
 Zanies try to ‘keep ‘em laughing’ but it gets increasingly more difficult.
-So much is going on, both inside and out of the giant tent, the noise is deafening.
+Bizarre sides shows abound, both inside and out of the giant tent.
+The noise is deafening.
 Brexit, Russian hacking, global warming.
-We’re at the edge of our seats, praying that someone sticks the landing, all the while wondering if we should clap – or run for cover.
+We’re at the edge of our seats, praying someone sticks the landing, all the while wondering if we should clap – or run for cover.